aidanhs/tcldis/README.md

 It is best used with reference to tclCompile.{c,h} from the Tcl source.

-The extension is available under the 3-clause BSD license (see "LICENSE").
+The extension is available under the 3-clause BSD license (see "LICENSE"), apart from `src/tcl_bcutil.c`, which contains code taken directly from Tcl and is available under the appropriate (BSD-style) license.

 USAGE
 -----